mathvie/blog-prototype/README.md

 # dojo-blog

-Project using the Vue Composition API using get of a json file.
+Vue Composition API project using get of a json file.
 First, you need to install the json server and follow the steps below.

 ## Project setup